Gracie Jiu-Jitsu - Brazil

-The Bernales Institute has three Black Belts currently teaching: 3rd Degree Black Belt Professor Will Bernales, Sarah Carlquist (the only female Pedro Sauer Gracie Jiu-Jitsu black belt) and Jiu-Jitsu and MMA competitor John McKean.
+The Bernales Institute has two Black Belts currently teaching: 3rd Degree Black Belt Professor Will Bernales and Jiu-Jitsu and MMA competitor John McKean.
 The Bernales Institute is an official affiliate of the Pedro Sauer Brazilian Jiu-Jitsu Association.
 The knowledge and technique flowing through BIMA is world class.
 With daily classes for beginner through advanced students, youth classes, and gi and no gi classes, the Bernales Institute is a great place to perfect the "gentle art" of Gracie Jiu-Jitsu.

 Grand Master Helio Gracie – Professor Pedro Sauer

 Helio Gracie (October 1, 1913 – January 29, 2009) was a Brazilian martial artist who, together with his brother Carlos Gracie, founded the martial art of Gracie Jiu-Jitsu, known internationally as Brazilian Jiu-Jitsu (BJJ).
 According to Rorion Gracie, his father Helio Gracie is one of the first sports heroes in Brazilian history; he was named Man of the Year in 1997 by the American martial arts publication Black Belt magazine.